 + Free Range layer feed gives backyard chickens a taste of free range in every bite.
 This unique layer feed includes insect protein from black soldier fly larvae, which requires less land per pound of protein than other common protein sources.

 If you have free range chickens and feed a Purina®

 complete feed, you don’t need to offer grit since the ingredients in a complete feed are ground into small pieces.

 How to care for free range chickens

-Birds will gain more confidence each day and start to explore new places.
+Your chickens will gain more confidence each day and start to explore new places.
 Start with small periods of supervised time in the garden and work up to longer periods.
-Train your backyard chickens to come back to the coop by offering treats
+Train your backyard chickens to come back to the coop by using vocal cues and offering treats

 Training birds to know specific cues will help them return to the backyard chicken coop